sparkfun/SparkFun_u-blox_GNSS_v3/README.md

 v3 is _mostly_ backward-compatible with v2, but there have been some important changes.
 If in doubt, please look at the updated [examples](./examples).
 They have all been updated and tested with v3.

-Because all module configuration is preformed using the Configuration Interface, you will find that the **VAL_LAYER** has been added as a parameter in many methods.
-The methods default to using ```VAL_LAYER_RAM_BBR``` - i.e. the configuration will be changed and stored in both
+Because all module configuration is performed using the Configuration Interface, you will find that the **VAL_LAYER** has been added as a parameter in many methods.
+The set methods default to using ```VAL_LAYER_RAM_BBR``` - i.e. the configuration will be changed and stored in both
 RAM and Battery-Backed RAM.
 Options are: ```VAL_LAYER_RAM```, ```VAL_LAYER_BBR```, ```VAL_LAYER_FLASH``` (if your module has flash memory attached),
 ```VAL_LAYER_RAM_BBR``` and ```VAL_LAYER_ALL``` (all three).